aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/documentbuilder/_index.md

  // Each paragraph that we add between a list's start and the end will become an item in the list.
  // Below are two types of lists that we can create with a document builder.
  // 1 -  A bulleted list:
- // This list will apply an indent and a bullet symbol ("\ufffd") before each paragraph. builder.getListFormat().applyBulletDefault();
+ // This list will apply an indent and a bullet symbol ("\u2022") before each paragraph. builder.getListFormat().applyBulletDefault();
  builder.writeln("Great performance");
  builder.writeln("High reliability");